-A 25-I shot at the Cheltenham Festival or Royal Ascot has a stronger chance of winning than a 25-1 shot at Plumpton or Windsor of a Monday.
+A 25-1 shot at the Cheltenham Festival or Royal Ascot has a stronger chance of winning than a 25-1 shot at Plumpton or Windsor on a Monday.
 The reason being that most 25-1 shots who run at the smaller tracks midweek are available at such lengthy odds because they have either shown little or are woefully out of form.
-There are plenty of 25-I shots at the big festivals who have top-class back form and/or have the potential to win at the highest level.
-Take Espoir D'Allen for instance.
-The unexposed five-year-old had only been beaten once in his previous eight starts over hurdles before his 2019 Champion Hurdle victory, and had easily beaten Wicklow Brave, a Classic winner on the Flat, in his prep at Naas.
-He had the potential to win a Champion Hurdle but still went off at 16-1.
-On the final day of the 2019 Cheltenham Festival, the average winning SP was 23-1.
-Croco Bay won the Grand Annual at 66-1, Albert Bartlett winner Minella Indo was 50-I and Pentland Hills won the Triumph Hurdle at 20-1.
-The opening winner at Royal Ascot in 2018 was Accidental Agent at 33-I in the Queen Anne.
-Do not be fooled into thinking big prices cannot do the business at the big festivals.
+There are plenty of 25-1 shots at the big festivals who have top-class back form and/or have the potential to win at the highest level.
+Take last year’s King Edward winner Pyledriver for instance.
+He went into Royal Ascot having won two of his five starts and on the back of a career-best effort when second in a Group 3 at Kempton, yet he went off at 18-1.
+On the final day of last year’s meeting, Nando Parrado was a 150-1 winner of the Coventry only a day after his trainer Clive Cox had landed the Commonwealth Cup with Golden Horde.
+There have been plenty of other big-priced winners in recent years - who could forget the opening winner at Royal Ascot in 2018 was Accidental Agent at 33-1 - so do not be fooled into thinking big prices cannot do the business at the big festivals.
 They can.
 You just need to find the right ones.

 So much value and so many options.
 It is ludicrous elsewhere but having two bets in the one race is not a bad idea at big festivals like Cheltenham and Royal Ascot.
 Indeed, it makes perfect sense.
 With so many places on offer with firms in the big handicaps at the big festivals, having two bets each-way is actually a shrewd move.
 If firms are offering a quarter the odds the first five places in handicaps, two each-way bets are advised.
-In last year’s Wokingham at Royal Ascot, Dreamfield was a red-hot 2-1 favourite in a massive field of 28.
-The two I liked in the race were Major Jumbo, whom I backed at 25-1, and 20-I shot Tis Marvellous.
-Both ran as well as I was hoping with Major Jumbo taking third, only beaten three-quarters-of-a-length, and Tis Marvellous just a short head behind him in fourth.
-There was a tidy profit from both bets despite neither of them winning.
+In last year’s Sandringham African Dream went off 9-4 favourite in a race featuring 15 runners.
+Several firms were offering five places each-way and you would have covered your stake had you backed second or third favourites Waliyak or Declared Interest with the extra place.
+That’s without mentioning what you might have won had you found the 33-1 winner Onassis.

 Similar to a double bet but containing three selections rather than two, a treble is a single bet on three horses in different races.
 All three selections must win (or place if the bet is each-way) to guarantee a win with the returns of the first selection staked on the second, then the returns of the second staked on the third.
 This is a useful way to multiply the odds on several horses.